Checkout Friction

 Section 04 · How it works

 Shopify fires an abandoned-checkout event when a buyer enters the checkout flow with an email and then exits before payment.
 A separate abandoned-cart event fires when a buyer adds to cart but never reaches checkout.
 The two events are tracked in different surfaces, recovered by different campaigns, and represent different buyer states.
-Most stores conflate them in reporting and treat them as one funnel.
+Most stores conflate them in tracking and treat them as one funnel.

 The cart-abandonment event needs an email or phone number to drive a recovery sequence.
 Without capture, the only recovery surface is paid retargeting.
 Capture rate at cart is the governing variable on recovery program ROI.